Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 fingerprint sensor.

 It is still a work in progress but so far....
-1. Everything works except of firgerprint sensor (which will never work).
+1. Everything works except of fingerprint sensor (which will never work).
 You can disable it the easy way by adding to boot arguments in config.plist the following (uia_exclude=HS07;) minus the brackets.
 2. HDMI is in progress.
-(It works with sound, but there is a bit of yellow tint on thw laptop display that is solved for the time being by changing display profile)
+(It works with sound, but there is a bit of yellow tint on the laptop display that is solved for the time being by changing display profilein settings)

 However, the most serious problem so far is the touchpad(VoodooI2C), which works perfectly well apart of a strange input issue.
 Saddly this problem consumes a lot of power due to cpu usage (for the issue see here: https://github.com/alexandred/VoodooI2C/issues/250)